Solar thermal heating

 Evacuated tube collectors

 The principle of the evacuated tube collector is the same as the flat-plate collectors.
-They absorb the solar radiation via absorbers and then transfer it in form of thermal energy to a fluid.
+They absorb the solar radiation via absorbers and then transfer it in the form of thermal energy to a fluid.

 However, in contrast to flat-plate collectors, the evacuated tube collector utilises the insulation capacity of a vacuum, meaning heat losses are almost completely avoided.
 In addition, a mirror is mounted below the individual tubes to focus the sunlight towards the absorber pipe.
 All in all, the evacuated tube collectors are significantly more efficient than flat-plate collectors.
+They are less aesthetically-pleasing than flat panel collectors, however, so some homes may opt for the lower efficiency as a result.
+For the best performance in various weather conditions and in limited space, however, an evacuated tube collector solution is the absolute best way to go.

 The advantages of evacuated tube collectors